G. Brian Jackson

 • Recent Trials:

 • Robertson v.
-McNeil/Johnson & Johnson, United States District Court for the Central District of California (2014).
-Plaintiffs alleged that a child died as a result of contaminated medicine.
-Unanimous defense verdict after three-week trial.
-Plaintiff granted new trial, and retrial resulted in hung jury (7-1 in client’s favor) (2016).
+McNeil/Johnson & Johnson, United States District Court for the Central District of California (2014 and 2016).
+Trial counsel for defendants in connection with a claim alleging that a child died as a result of contaminated medicine

 • MDHA v.
 Nashville Downtown Platinum LLC, Davidson County (TN) Circuit Court (2016).
 Lead trial counsel on behalf of city agency in eminent domain case about the value of downtown property acquired for convention center project.
 Jury unanimously rejected landowner’s claim for $4 million and awarded far less than the city had offered.

 • HCA Health Services of Tennessee, Inc. v.
 Vanderbilt University Medical Center (2016).
-Successfully represented Vanderbilt University Medical Center in a dispute over a proposed new facility in Williamson County, Tennessee.
+Trial counsel for Vanderbilt University Medical Center in its successful opposition to a proposed new facility in Williamson County, Tennessee.

 • Strategic Behavioral Health v.
-Mountain States Health Alliance (2015-2016).
-Represented largest hospital system in the Tri-Cities region (TN-VA) in opposition to proposed new psychiatric hospital.
+Mountain States Health Alliance, Tennessee Administrative Procedures Division(2015).
+Lead trial counsel for the largest hospital system in the Tri-Cities region (TN-VA) in opposition to proposed new psychiatric hospital.

 • Jackson v.
 McNeil/Johnson & Johnson, Atlantic County (NJ) Superior Court (2015).
-First bellwether case in the New Jersey Tylenol liver injury litigation.
+Trial counsel in first bellwether case in the New Jersey Tylenol liver injury litigation.
 Unanimous defense verdict following four-week trial.

 • Covenant Health v.
 East Tennessee Radiation Therapy Services (2013).
-Represented the largest Knoxville-area hospital system in obtaining a reversal of a Certificate of Need for radiation therapy services.
+Lead trial counsel for the largest Knoxville-area hospital system in opposing a Certificate of Need for radiation therapy services.

 • In re: Tylenol (Acetaminophen) Marketing, Sales Practices and Product Liability Litigation (E.D.
 Pa.).